Srujan0798/JoBika_Py/a_AUDIT_REPORT.md

 ## ✅ VERIFICATION RESULTS

 ### 1. File Structure - **PERFECT** ✅
-- ✅ All HTML files in /app
+- ✅ All React source in /frontend/src
-- ✅ All CSS in /app/assets/css
+- ✅ All Static assets in /frontend/public
-- ✅ All JS in /app/assets/js
+- ✅ Build config in /frontend/vite.config.js
 - ✅ All backend services in /backend/services
 - ✅ All middleware in /backend/middleware
 - ✅ Database files in /backend/database